alwaysappleftd/SHSH_Saver/README.md

 The tool supports the iPhone 5s to iPhone X, iPad 5th generation to 7th generation, iPad Pro 12.9-inch (2015), iPad Pro 9.7-inch (2016), iPad Pro 10.5-inch 1st generation and the iPod touch 6th/7th generation.

 NOTE: This is the source code (Xcode project) for SHSH Saver.
-I have not uploaded the .app file to the Releases section yet.
-That will be coming soon.
-For now, you can use this link to download the app from MediaFire: https://www.mediafire.com/file/t5cd5kt12no3ahh/SHSH_Saver_v1.2.zip/file
+To download the compiled version, visit the Releases section of this repository to get the latest release.
+If you want, you can also use this link to download the same app version from MediaFire: https://www.mediafire.com/file/t5cd5kt12no3ahh/SHSH_Saver_v1.2.zip/file

 How to use SHSH Saver: